palladiumkenya/kenyaEMR-ETL/README.md

 ```
 **Data integrity and Exception handling**

 All scripts are configured to run within a transaction.
 This means that if an error occurs during execution, there will be a total rollback and execution of the script will stop.
-The error will be logged in _etl_script_status _table for troubleshooting.
+The error will be logged in *etl_script_status* table for troubleshooting.

 ![Execution of ETL event and various stored procedures](img/ETL-diagram.png)

 **Audit Trail**

 Execution details of the ETL scripts will be logged in the _etl_script_status_ table which has the following structure:

-- Script Name
+- Script name
 - Start time
 - End time
-- Execution status – Success/Fail
+- Execution Status (Success/Fail)
 - Error

 **Database Backup Plan**